Multilayer Correlation Clustering: OMITTED CONTENTS IN SECTION

-For Problem~\ref{prob:general} with the probability constraint, we run Algorithms~\ref{alg:general_metric} and~\ref{alg:threshold}.
+\textbf{Our algorithms and baselines.} We run Algorithms~\ref{alg:general_metric} and~\ref{alg:threshold}.
 Note that Algorithm~\ref{alg:general_metric} varies depending on the approximation algorithm for \textsc{MinDisagree} with the probability constraint employed in the algorithm.
-Specifically, we use the $2.5$-approximation algorithm and the $5$-approximation algorithm, designed by Ailon et al.~\cite{Ailon+08}, providing the approximation ratios of $4.5$ and $7$, respectively, of Algorithm~\ref{alg:general_metric}.
+Specifically, we use the $2.5$-approximation algorithm and the $5$-approximation algorithm, designed by \citet{Ailon+08}, providing the approximation ratios of $4.5$ and $7$, respectively, of Algorithm~\ref{alg:general_metric}.
 There is a trade-off between these two selections: The first algorithm has a better approximation ratio, but it is slower, as it has to solve an LP, which is not required in the second algorithm.
 We refer to the two algorithms as Algorithm~\ref{alg:general_metric} (LP) and Algorithm~\ref{alg:general_metric} ($\overline{\text{LP}}$), respectively.
-In Algorithm~\ref{alg:threshold}, the way to select a pivot is arbitrary, and we use the same rule as the above.
-We employ the following baseline method: \begin{itemize} \item \textsf{Aggregate-Pr}.
-This method is the probability-constraint counterpart of the above \textsf{Aggregate}.
+In Algorithm~\ref{alg:threshold}, the way to select a pivot is arbitrary, and we use the same rule as that for Algorithm~\ref{alg:general}.
+We employ the following baseline method, which we refer to as \textsf{Aggregate-Pr}.
+This method is the probability-constraint counterpart of \textsf{Aggregate}.
 Specifically, the method constructs $w^+\colon E\rightarrow \mathbb{R}_{\geq 0}$ and $w^-\colon E\rightarrow \mathbb{R}_{\geq 0}$ by setting $w^+(u,v)=\left(\sum_{\ell\in [L]}w^+_\ell(u,v)\right)/L$ and $w^-(u,v)=\left(\sum_{\ell\in [L]}w^-_\ell(u,v)\right)/L$ for every $\{u,v\}\in E$.
-Then it solves \textsc{MinDisagree} with the probability constraint with input $V$ and $(w^+,w^-)$, using the $2.5$-approximation algorithm or the $5$-approximation algorithm~\cite{Ailon+08}, as in Algorithm~\ref{alg:general_metric}.
+Then it solves \textsc{MinDisagree} with the probability constraint with input $V$ and $(w^+,w^-)$, using the $2.5$-approximation algorithm or the $5$-approximation algorithm~\citep{Ailon+08}, as in Algorithm~\ref{alg:general_metric}.
 We refer to this baseline as \textsf{Aggregate-Pr} (LP) or \textsf{Aggregate-Pr} ($\overline{\text{LP}}$), depending on the choice of the above approximation algorithm.
-As mentioned in Section~\ref{sec:problem}, \textsf{Aggregate-Pr} (LP) gives a $2.5$-approximate solution for Problem~\ref{prob:general} with the probability constraint when $p=1$, but the approximation ratio for the case of $p=\infty$ is not clear. \end{itemize}
+As mentioned in Section~\ref{sec:problem}, \textsf{Aggregate-Pr} (LP) gives a $2.5$-approximate solution for Problem~\ref{prob:general} with the probability constraint when $p=1$, but the approximation ratio for the case of $p=\infty$ is not clear.